 - 104 calories

 "These doughnuts are a calorie-controlled treat, with each one containing just a little over 100 calories," Gorin says.
-Not to mention, they're full of seasonal flavor like spiced gingerbread and sweet maple that are cozy and comforting come winter.
+Not to mention, they're full of seasonal flavors like spiced gingerbread and sweet maple that are cozy and comforting come winter.
 Bonus: The addition of ginger and cinnamon adds rich antioxidants to the recipe.

 Get the Baked Gingerbread Donuts With Maple Glaze recipe and nutrition info from Amy's Healthy Baking.